Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

 Consider the surface with boundary obtained by taking $\Sigma \backslash \{\gamma_0,\ldots,\gamma_p\}$.
-This has $p+2$ components, which we denote $S_0,\ldots,S_{p+1}$.
-Each component $S_i$ has $k_i \geq 0$ punctures, where of course the $k_i$ satisfy $\sum k_i = k$, each of which is labeled by their original charge.
-Each component $S_i$ has a set $\Delta_i$ of marked points on its boundary, with $|\Delta_i| \geq 1$.
-The interior segments of the boundary of $S_i$ are a union of a subset of the interior segments of the boundary of $\partial \Sigma \backslash \Delta$ and a subset of the arcs $\gamma_j$.
-We label the former by their original labeling and for the latter we do the following: if $S_i$ is in the interior of $\gamma_j$ we label it forbidden, if $S_i$ is not we label it overcharged.
-Note that this again leads to surfaces with $\Delta_i$ contained in a single boundary component and a single forbidden interval.
-Combined with the labeling of the punctures we get labelings $c_i$ for $S_i$.
+This has $p+2$ components, which we denote $\Sigma_0,\ldots,\Sigma_{p+1}$.
+Each component $\Sigma_i$ has $k_i \geq 0$ punctures (where the $k_i$ satisfy $\sum k_i = k$) each of which is labeled by their original charge.
+Each component $\Sigma_i$ has a set $V_i$ of marked points on its boundary, with $|V_i| \geq 1$.
+The interior segments of the boundary of $\Sigma_i$ are a union of a subset of the interior segments of the boundary of $\partial \Sigma \backslash V$ and a subset of the arcs $\gamma_j$.
+We label the former by their original labeling and for the latter we do the following: if $\Sigma_i$ is in the interior of $\gamma_j$ we label it forbidden, if $\Sigma_i$ is not we label it overcharged.
+Note that this again leads to surfaces with $V_i$ contained in a single boundary component and a single forbidden interval.
+Combined with the labeling of the punctures we get labelings $c_i$ for $\Sigma_i$.

-Note that every $S_i$ precedes $\Sigma$ in the lexicographic ordering.
-It suffices to prove this for $p=0$.
-If $\Sigma$ had $g>0$ or $r>1$ this is clear: the interior has no genus or boundary and the other component has at least one less puncture.
+Next we claim that every $\Sigma_i$ precedes $\Sigma$ in the lexicographic ordering and the exceptional case does not occur.
+By induction over the number of arcs it suffices to prove this for $p=0$, i.e. when there is one arc.
+If $\Sigma$ had $g>0$ or $r>1$ this is clear: the interior has no genus and one boundary component, and the other component has at least one less puncture.
 So it suffices to restrict to the case of $\Sigma$ being a disk.
 In that case both components have less punctures, unless the arc contains all punctures in its interior.
-But in that case if the boundary of the interior contained all points of $\Delta$ it would be trivial.
-We also claim that the components with a single puncture always satisfy $|\Delta| \geq 2$.
+But in that case if the boundary of the interior contained all points of $V$ it would be trivial.
+We also claim that the components with a single puncture always satisfy $|V| \geq 2$.
 Since $\sigma$ is bad, all of the $\gamma_i$'s are not of bounded charge.
-If a disk-like curve contains exactly one puncture, the only way it can fail to be of bounded charge is if there is a forbidden interval.
-However, this requires that $|\Delta|$ is at least $2$.
-This rules out the exceptional case of $g=0$, $r=1$, $k=1$ and $|\Delta| = 1$ from occurring among the $S_i$.
+If a disk-like curve contains exactly one puncture, the only way it can fail to be of bounded charge is if there is an overcharged interval.
+However, this requires that $|V|$ is at least $2$.
+This rules out the exceptional case of $g=0$, $r=1$, $k=1$ and $|V| = 1$ from occurring among the $\Sigma_i$.

 By restriction to the link we get a map: